 - Heat a large skillet or griddle to medium.
 Grease with a bit of butter or coconut oil.

-- Whisk together flours, baking powder and salt with a whisk until well combined.
-Mix milk, egg, oil, and vanilla together and add to dry ingredients.
+- Whisk together flours, baking powder, and salt with a whisk until well combined.
+Mix milk, egg, maple syrup, oil, and vanilla together and add to dry ingredients.
 Lightly stir together until just incorporated.
 Stir the zest of the lemon and cottage cheese into the batter.

 - To serve, top the pancakes with the strawberry sauce, sweetened yogurt, and graham cracker crumbs.